weismanm12/data-analyst-portfolio/README.md

 ### [Personal Finance Database and Dashboard](https://github.com/weismanm12/finances-database)

 In this project, I developed a MySQL database to keep track of all my financial data and enable analysis, along with a Power BI dashboard to visualize spending trends.
-I extracted all transactions from my bank website and developed custom Python scrips to automate the bulk of the ETL process, allowing for easy maintenance of the database.
-SQL views were also created to act as reports to track KPIs such as monthly spending, spending by category, and changes in account balances.
-Additionally, the dashboard was linked directly to the MySQL database, providing valueable up to date insights in a visual manner.
+I extracted all transactions from my bank website and developed custom Python scripts to automate the bulk of the ETL process, allowing for easy maintenance of the database.
+SQL views were also created to act as reports, tracking KPI's such as monthly spending, spending by category, and changes in account balances.
+Additionally, the dashboard was linked directly to the MySQL database, providing valueable up to-date-insights in a visual manner.
 Note that the data in this project has been falsified to preserve privacy.

 **Repository Link**: [finances-database](https://github.com/weismanm12/finances-database)